-- 1. Select a device or a set of devices from the list. - ◆ Drag the mouse cursor or use the Ctrl or Shift keys to select multiple devices. - 2.
+- 1. Select a device or a set of devices from the list. - ◆ Drag the mouse cursor or use the Ctrl or Shift keys to select multiple devices. - By default, remote actions can be manually triggered on a single device only.
+Explicitly enable a remote action to be triggered on multiple devices when creating the remote action. - 2.
 Right-click your selection. - 3.
 Choose Remote actions from the menu.
 A list with the available remote actions shows up. - 4.
 Click the name of the desired remote action. - ◆ If you selected multiple devices, a warning message shows up asking for confirmation.
 Click Yes to proceed.